Foglio1024/aqem/README.md

 TERA Toolbox mod which adds some few changes to AQ mechanics.

+**Note: some of this stuff wasn't fully tested, so use at your own risk** (you won't get banned or anything, but some unwanted behavior could happen during fights)

-There are 2 extra mechs at 1st boss, and 3 extra mechs for both bosses.
+There is 1 extra mech at 1st boss, and 3 extra mechs for both bosses.
 Check the spoiler below to see what they are... or figure them out yourself for more fun :^).

 <details>
 <summary>Extra features</summary>